 Occupant spacing disks visualize the amount of overlap per occupant for a specified radius.
 They are used in social distancing analysis.
 To show spacing disks for all occupants, on the View menu, point to Occupant Spacing Disks, and click Show All Spacing Disks.
 Alternatively, to only show spacing disks for selected occupants, click Show Selected Spacing Disks instead.
+Both of these options show the spacing disks at full-size, which may cause significant overlap of the disks.
+To reduce the amount of overlap, choose one of the Half-sized options from the Occupant Spacing Disks menu.
+This will cause the disks to display at half their size, which will reduce the overlap; however, this option should only be used if occupants have uniformly sized disks in each area.
 To turn off the display of spacing disks, click Hide Spacing Disks.
-Figure 85 shows an example of spacing disks generated from social distancing with a uniform distribution of radii.
+Figure 86 shows an example of spacing disks generated from social distancing with a uniform distribution of radii.

-Figure 85.
+Figure 86.
 Occupant spacing disks